albertbup/deep-belief-network/README.md

     git clone https://github.com/albertbup/deep-belief-network.git

+and go to the root folder:

+    cd deep-belief-network

+#### The docker way:
-Next, build the docker image (you'll need to have [docker installed](https://docs.docker.com/get-docker/) in your system):
+Build the docker image (you'll need to have [docker installed](https://docs.docker.com/get-docker/) in your system):

     docker build --tag albertbup/deep-belief-network:1.0.5 .